Supert/shibari/TUTORIAL.md

 This tutorial covers most of the stuff you can do with Shibari framework, which includes implementing a model, binding it to views, and making data persistent.

 We'll create a simplistic donut clicker game.
-Each time player clicks the donut, their highscore increases by one.
+Each time the player clicks the donut, their highscore increases by one.
 The highscore is saved between sessions.
 Every ten clicks the donut changes its look.
 The player can change donut appearance manually by the dropdown menu.

 You know what's better than a donut clicker game? ~~An actual donut~~ Three donut clicker games!
 We'll do it in three different ways: